 - Use the TapeOut feature to write physical tapes to an LTO tape drive attached to the UBD appliance for compliance reasons or long term storage

-- Restore the tape back to the host system directly through the host’s own tape drive without UBD
+- Restore the tape to the host system directly through your host’s tape drive without UBD

-- Make tapes that can be used on any compatible host
+- Make tapes that are usable on any compatible host

-- Read TapeOut-produced tapes back into the same or a different UBD appliance allowing you to transfer a backup offsite or to local storage and then later restore the tape into the UBD tape appliance
+- Read TapeOut produced tapes back into the same or a different UBD appliance.
+You can transfer a backup offsite or to local storage and then later restore the tape into the UBD tape appliance

 - Produce tapes with AES-256 encryption so your backups are encrypted at rest, in transit, and on external media

-- Write tapes using the UBD web interface or from the host computer using the EXECUBD function
+- Write tapes using the UBD web interface or from your host computer using the EXECUBD function

-To see TapeOut in action, schedule a 15-minute UBD on-line demo.
+To see TapeOut in action, see a 30-minute UBD online demo.
 See the features, ask questions, and learn how you can get the power and flexibility of a virtual tape archive with the benefit of continued tape production.